-The LMR Generation part generates an LMR traffic unit on receipt of RI_LMM signals.
+The LMR generation process generates an LMR traffic unit on receipt of RI_LMM signals.
 The LMR traffic unit is based on the received LMM traffic unit (as conveyed in the RI_LMM_D signal), however:

-- the SA of the LMM traffic unit becomes the DA of the LMR traffic unit; - the Opcode is set to LMR; - the TxFCb field is assigned the value of the Tx counter.
+- the SA of the LMM traffic unit becomes the DA of the LMR traffic unit - the Opcode is set to LMR - the TxFCb field is assigned the value of the Tx counter.

-NOTE - In the generated LMR, in the OAM (MEP) Insertion process, the SA will be overwritten with the local MAC address, and the MEL will be overwritten with MI_MEL.
+NOTE - In the generated LMR, in the OAM (MEP) insertion process, the SA will be overwritten with the local MAC address, and the MEL will be overwritten with MI MEL.